docsdevbr/symfony-doc-pt-br/translation.rst

   ``Resources/translations/`` directory, which is no longer recommended for bundles).

 The locations are listed here with the highest priority first.
 That is, you can override the translation messages of a bundle in the first directory.
+Bundles are processed in the order in which they are listed in the ``config/bundles.php`` file, so bundles appearing earlier have higher priority.

 The override mechanism works at a key level: only the overridden keys need to be listed in a higher priority message file.
 When a key is not found